Seniors' guide to energy saving

 Appliances account for up to 30% of home energy use so what you buy and how you use it can make a big difference.

 Compare and estimate running costs.
-Use the Energy Rating website or the Energy Rating Calculator for your phone, to compare running costs of appliances.
+Use the Energy Rating website or the Energy Rating Calculator App for your phone, to compare running costs of appliances.
 A higher star-rated model may cost a little more upfront, but will reduce energy use and total costs.

 Purchase energy-efficient appliances.
 An energy-efficient model will have reduced running costs.
 The savings can add up to more than any purchase price difference over the life of the product.
 The Energy Rating Label shows you how efficient a particular appliance is—the more stars the better.
 A water-efficient dishwasher or washing machine will save energy as well as water.
 Look at both the energy and water efficiency star rating labels on the machine.